Similan-Diving-Tours

 Visibility

 Good visibilityVisibility is a very important factor to maximise your Similan diving enjoyment.
 Underwater visibility is how far you can see in any direction, and it is usually measured in metres or feet.
 Less than 10 metres visibility is considered to be low for recreational divers in tropical seas.
 More than 30 metres’ visibility is extremely good, which is more than from one end of a swimming pool to the other.
 On average, you can expect 20 metres visibility at The Similan Islands throughout the Thailand diving season.
-On some days it can drop below 15 metres, and when the Green Monster shows up to 10 metres or less.
+On some days it can drop below 15 metres, and when the Green Monster shows up it comes down to 10 metres or less.
 In general, the visibility at The Similan Islands doesn’t change much throughout the year.
 However, if the sky is clear and the weather good, you can expect the light and colour to improve how things look below the surface.
 Plankton is the main thing that affects visibility, and this is on the move all year round.

 Dive Sites Have More Boats & Divers

 Quiet times at Similan IslandsDive sites have more boats & divers during the busiest periods.
 The peak season is Christmas & New Year, plus Chinese/Lunar New Year, but for much of January, February and March is the high season at the Similan Islands.
-You can normally expect there to be other dive boats at most dive sites, especially Richelieu Rock during this period.
+You can normally expect there to be other dive boats at most dive sites, especially Richelieu Rock, during this period.
 Daytrip speedboats arrive at the dive sites at 9.30am, and leave at 3.30pm, meaning that this time of day is even busier than when there are only liveaboard boats out there.
 In October, early November and after the middle of April, dive sites are quieter, because fewer boats offer trips and those boats that do are rarely fully booked.
 For less busy dive sites and good diving conditions, we recommend the middle of December and the third week of April.
 A week before Christmas and the week after Thai New Year are great times to get the best balance of sea & weather conditions and dive sites which are not crowded.

 Getting the Best Deal